Chlamydia Infection: 11 Symptoms and Signs in Women

 Anal chlamydia symptoms can include anal discharge and anorectal discomfort, although it is usually asymptomatic.

-A burning sensation or pain when urinating, is a frequent symptom of chlamydia in women.
+A burning sensation or pain when urinating, is a frequent symptom in women.
 This happens when chlamydia has infected the urethra (tube which carries urine out of the body).

-You may get the urge to pass urine more than usual if you’ve got chlamydia.
+You may get the urge to pass urine more than usual.
 Many women think this is due to a bladder infection, which will go away with time, and so it is often ignored.

 If you have chlamydia, sex can go from being pleasurable to being very painful.
-This is because chlamydia can cause an inflammation and swelling in your cervix that is extra sensitive during penetrative sex.
+This is because the infection can cause an inflammation and swelling in your cervix which is extra sensitive during penetrative sex.
 If chlamydia has caused pelvic inflammatory disease, it can also make sex feel painful.

 Women with chlamydia may experience bleeding after any type of sexual activity involving penetration.

 Chlamydia in women may cause period-like symptoms of light to moderately heavy bleeding outside of their cycle.
-This is because chlamydia sometimes causes swelling and pressure inside the vagina which can lead to weakened blood vessels that can break easily.
+This is because the infection sometimes causes swelling and pressure inside the vagina which can lead to weakened blood vessels that can break easily.
 This bleeding is not usually painful.

 Chlamydia pain is usually felt in a woman’s lower abdomen.
 It can be cramping, dull or sharp.
 It can be a cause for concern as lower stomach pain often occurs if the infection has been left untreated for a while and you have developed PID.

-Unprotected oral sex with an infected partner can cause a chlamydia throat infection.
-Symptoms include sore throat, white spots towards the back of the throat, and sores around the mouth.
+Having unprotected oral sex with an infected partner can cause a chlamydia throat infection.
+Individuals may have a sore throat, white spots towards the back of the throat, and sores around the mouth.

 You may get pain in your mouth as well as a sore throat if you have oral chlamydia.
 However, often people with oral chlamydia have no symptoms.